 - At the distal end of the pyloric antrum is the pyloric sphincter, guarding the opening between the stomach and the duodenum.

-- Stomach size varies with the volume of food it contains, which may be 1.5 litres or more in an adult.
+- Stomach size varies with the volume of food it contains, which may be 1.5 liters or more in an adult.

-- About 2 litres of gastric juice are secreted daily by special secretory glands in the mucosa.
+- About 2 liters of gastric juice are secreted daily by special secretory glands in the mucosa.

 Functions of the Stomach